buildingblocks/BuildingBlocks.DD4T.MarkupModels/README.md

  * RichTextComponentLinkField
   * A text field on a linked Component that will be mapped from that linked Component.
  * MultimediaUrl
-   * Gets a Multimedia Links’s Url
+   * Gets a Multimedia Linksï¿½s Url
  * MultimediaUrlComponentLink
    * Gets a Multimedia Url from a Linked component
  * DateTimeField